My Motorcycle History

-In November 2016 my dad bought a Husqvarna FE 501s brand new from Santa Fe motorsports.
-We immediately fell in love with it.
+In November 2016 we bought a Husqvarna FE 501s brand new from Santa Fe motorsports and immediately fell in love with it.
 Being 40lbs lighter than the 650R, the Husqvarna handled very nimbly and felt much quicker.

 In August of 2018 three buddies, Daniel, Luke, Robert Dominguez and I embarked on an epic two-week cross country road trip with the three cycles in tow.

 Our route was San Antonio, TX > White Sands, NM > Taos, NM > Grand Tetons NP > Yellowstone NP > Bozeman MT > Glacier NP > Yoho NP, Canada > Vancouver, Canada > Seattle, WA > Bonneville Salt Flats, UT > Buckskin Gulch, Kanab, UT > Taos, NM > San Antonio, TX.

 Fast foreword a year to Summer 2019.
 I moved to Seattle, WA to spend the Summer with Robert who was working at Microsoft.
 While there I prepped the XR650 to do the Washington Back Country Discovery Route.
 This was my first big cycle camping adventure and it was great.
 This adventure has its own story (to be linked here at a later date).